 Consumer Psychology & AI

-Artificial Intelligence promises to create vast enhancement in products and services, from smarter and cheaper algorithic financial advisors, to self-driving that surpass human driver safety.
+Artificial Intelligence promises to create vast enhancement in products and services, from smarter and cheaper algorithmic financial advisors, to self-driving that surpass human driver safety.
 Yet, people often mistrust new technologies, due to a variety of psychological and cultural reasons.
-This project tries to identify the causes of aversion to AI products, to explore when consumer fears are warranted, and to identify how to overcome consumer irrational aversion to AI products and services.
-We also explore how AI can alter human psychology, through increasingly powerful and personalized persuasive communication.
+Furthermore, introducing AI often alters the tradeoffs involved—e.g. increase speed but reducing accuracy.
+This project tries to identify the causes of trust in, and aversion to, AI products.
+We explore when fears by consumers and citizens are warranted, and what tradeoffs different stakeholders are willing to accept.
+We identify how to overcome excessive trust or irrational aversion to AI-driven decision-making in consumer products and government services.

 Scientific writings: